sbdzdz/sebastiandziadzio.github.io/_posts/2017-05-01-fun-with-books.md

 titles = [title for title in files if title.startswith(cool_authors)] texts = [gutenberg.raw(title) for t in titles]
 ```
 Note how `str.startswith` allows supplying a tuple of strings to test for.
 Now, there are fifteen titles in `titles`.
-Conveniently (and completely coincidentally) they fall in five distinct categories:
+Conveniently (and completely coincidentally) they fall into five distinct categories I spent far too much time naming:
-* Jane Austen: Emma, Sense and Sensibility, Persuasion
+* Mr. Darcy et al.: Emma, Persuasion, Sense and Sensibility
-* Gilberth Chesterton:
+* Chestertomes: The Ball and the Cross, The Wisdom of Father Brown, The Man Who Was Thursday
-* Shakespeare's plays: Julius Caesar, [The Scottish Play](https://www.youtube.com/watch?v=h--HR7PWfp0), Hamlet
+* The Bard's Tales: Julius Caesar, [The Scottish Play](https://www.youtube.com/watch?v=h--HR7PWfp0), Hamlet
+* BMW (Blake, Milton, Whitman): Poems, Paradise Lost, Leaves of Grass
+* BBC (Bryant, Burgess, Carroll): Stories to Tell to Children, The Adventures of Buster Bear, Alice in Wonderland

 PART ONE